 When connected to the GND (ground) pin, the LOCK pin prevents any programming changes being made to the meter.
 If an attempt is made to enter the main or setpoint programming mode, the meter immediately displays the word [LoCKEd].
-Further pressing the Proj button enters the relevant mode but settings cannot be changed.
+Further pressing the mode but settings cannot be changed.